Orchestrate dbt Core projects with Airflow and Cosmos

 - Leverage native support for installing and running dbt in a virtual environment to avoid dependency conflicts with Airflow.

-With Astro, you get all the above benefits without having to modify your Airflow environment or create connections.
-You can deploy directly from a dbt project using the Astro CLI.
+With Astro, you get all the above benefits and you can deploy your dbt project to your Astro Deployment independently of your Airflow project using the Astro CLI.
 For more information, see Deploy dbt projects to Astro.

 Time to complete